 When living in a homestay your responsibilities include helping with household chores, as required, and keeping your bedroom and bathroom clean and tidy.
 You need to show respect for others and follow the house rules outlined to you.
 You should keep an open mind and be willing to try new foods and experiences.
 It is important that you communicate with your host family, any issues can generally be resolved be speaking directly with them.
 Extra information regarding your responsibilities can be found in our Homestay Policy.

 How long do I have to stay with my host?

 The majority of our placements are initially for 28 nights.
 Some students decide to extend, whilst others choose to move into their own accommodation.
 If you wish to extend you will need to make payment of your continuing invoice (this will be emailed to you 14 days before the end date of your paid placement).
 Once we receive your payment we will extend your placement accordingly.

-All students must notify their host and Customer Care Manager that they will be departing from their homestay at least 14 days beforehand.
+All students must notify their host and local AHN office that they will be departing from their homestay at least 14 days beforehand.
 If 14 days notice is not given you will need to pay any fees due to honour the notice period.
 More information regarding departure and payments can be found in our AHN Refund Policy.

 What support does AHN offer?

 When you register with AHN you will have access to our 24/7 emergency contact centre.
 They will assist you with any urgent emergency issues you may have, including interpreter services.
-You will also have the support of your dedicated Customer Care Manager and our experienced team during business hours.
+You will also have the support of your dedicated AHN office and our experienced team during business hours.
 Please see our Homestay Policy for more information.

 What do I call my host?